FrancoisRibiere/centreon-discovery/README_en.txt

 Distribution: Debian/CentOS

 ------------------------------------------------
-#	Requirements
+#	Requirements Centreon 3.3
 ------------------------------------------------
 * Nmap (version 5.00 or highter) must be installed on each poller.
 In the case of a centralized architecture, nmap must be installed on the central.
-* Python (version 2.4) must be installed too on the central and on every pollers.
+* Python (version 2.6) must be installed too on the central and on every pollers.
 * The package python-dev (or python-devel depending on linux distribution) must be installed too on the central and on every pollers.
+* The package maraidb-devel (v5.5 on CentOS 6.7) must to installed on the central.
-* The package mysql-devel (on CentOS) must be installed on the central.
+* The packages zlib-devel et openssl-devel (sur CentOS) must be installed on the central.

 ------------------------------------------------
 #	Setup:
 ------------------------------------------------
-1. Get last version of Discovery module here http://community.centreon.com/projects/centreon-discovery
+1. Get last version of Discovery module here http://github.com/projects/centreon-discovery

-Go to the page http://community.centreon.com/projects/centreon-discovery
+Go to the page http://github.com/projects/centreon-discovery

 2. Extract files from the archive

-	# tar xzf centreon-discovery-x.x.tar.gz
+	# tar xzf centreon-discovery-x.x.zip

 3. Launch setup script